zefyrr/cluster_setup/README.md

 #Cluster Setup
-This guide is for setting up a kubernetes enabled cluster that is enabled with glusterfs and an installation of gogs
+This guide is for setting up a kubernetes enabled cluster that is enabled with glusterfs

 ## Base OS